sauce-archives/squid3/README.md

     $ wget http://www.squid-cache.org/Versions/v3/3.5/squid-3.5.99.tar.gz
     $ tar zxf squid-3.5.99.tar.gz

-We're going to remove everything in the squid3 repo except the .git directory.
+We're going to remove everything in the squid3 repo except the .git directory, to ensure we don't have old files leftover from a previous version:
-It's to make sure that old deleted files get deleted by git:

     $ cd squid3/
     $ rm -rf *